YorkHe/pintos/README.md

 For having a better start of the first project, please read the following files.

-1. All the data structures under `lib/kernel`.
-The `list`, `bitmap` and `hash`.
-They will be your best friend throughout this semester.
+1. All the data structures under `lib/kernel` -- the `list`, `bitmap` and `hash`.
+They will be your best friends throughout this semester.
-2. `threads/thread.h`, for a good understanding of what is stored in each thread and how the scheduler works.
+2. `threads/thread.h`, for a good understanding of what are stored in each thread and how the scheduler works.
 3. `threads/switch.S`.
 Try to understand how context switch happens in Pintos.
 4. `threads/synch.h` and `threads/synch.c`.
 What are the synchronization methods used in Pintos, and what are the differences?